NNDB

 Executive summary: Cleopatra

-Elizabeth Taylor sang a duet with "Little Rascal" Carl Switzer in There's One Born Every Minute (1942).
-It was her first scene in her first film, a small role at age 10.
+Elizabeth Taylor sang a duet with "Little Rascal" Carl Switzer in There's One Born Every Minute (1942), her first scene in her first film, a small role at age 10.
 That performance earned her a supporting role opposite young Roddy McDowall in the original Lassie Come Home (1943).
 After that, she wanted the lead in National Velvet (1944) so much she reportedly had two teeth pulled to accommodate the braces the role required.
-She landed the part, and she has been the quintessential movie star ever since.
+She landed the part, became a quintessential movie star for decades, and for decades after her career faded she remained a fashion icon and a major presence in newspapers' society pages, largely due to her eight marriages to seven men.

-Liz won her first Oscar for playing a hooker in Butterfield 8 (1960), a movie she has said she despised.
+She won her first Oscar for playing a hooker in Butterfield 8 (1960), a movie she said she despised.
+(Mattel manufactured an Elizabeth Taylor Butterfield 8 doll in 1960, possibly the company's only prostitute product.)
 Cleopatra (1963) won her Richard Burton -- they married and co-starred in eight movies and a TV mini-series (Divorce His, Divorce Hers) before divorcing, remarrying, and divorcing again.
-Most of the Taylor/Burton movies were duds, but Who's Afraid of Virginia Woolf? won her another Oscar.
+Most of the Taylor/Burton movies were duds, but she won a second Oscar for her spectacular performance opposite Burton in Who's Afraid of Virginia Woolf?.

 Father: Francis Lenn Taylor (art dealer, b.
 1897, d.
 1968)